codeforamerica/eval_eval/README.md

 1. Install Ollama with homebrew: `brew install ollama`
 2. Pull any Ollama models ollama pull "model name".
 Analysis is currently using "llama3.1:8b" and "deepseek-r1:8b".
 3. Setup a Python virtual environment: `python3 -m venv .venv && chmod +x .venv/bin/activate && .venv/bin/activate`
-4. Install requirements `.venv/bin/pip install -r requirements.txt && .venv/bin/pip install -e .`
+4. Install requirements `.venv/bin/pip install -e . && .venv/bin/pip install -r requirements.txt`
 5. Copy example.env to .env and copy any API keys down from our shared LastPass record.

 NB: Steps 1 and 2 are only required if you'd like to run the analysis command or write evaluation with Ollama models.